MarkThorley/designtechRevitToolbar/README.md

 # designtechRevitToolbar
-Visual Studio project for both the paid and free designtech Revit ribbon
+Visual Studio project for the free designtech Revit ribbon